brian-smith-github/mel80_64_int_top5/README.md

 # Things I've discovered:
-- The sample rate of the audio can definitely be dropped from 16000samps/sec down to 6400 samps/sec without any significant WER drop.
+- The sample rate of the audio can definitely be dropped from 16000samps/sec down to 6400 samps/sec without any significant WER rise.
 This is useful as it allows a nice power-of-2 FFT in the feature extractor.
 Surprisingly, if anything the transcriptions at this sample rate seem _better_ than regular whisper transcriptions at the regular sample rate!
 I imagine this is because